cilium/cilium/Documentation/kubernetes/policy.rst

 Specs
   Field which contains a list of :ref:`policy_rule`.
 This field is useful if multiple rules must be removed or added atomatically.

+Status
+  Provides visibility into whether the policy has been successfully applied

 Examples
 ========